EnronChain/Enron/docs/basics/chain_id.md

 ### Format

-The format for specifying and Echelon compatible chain-id in genesis is the following:
+The format for specifying and Enron compatible chain-id in genesis is the following:

 ```bash
 {identifier}_{EIP155}-{version}